home-assistant/companion.home-assistant/docs/notifications/attachments.md

 :::tip
 To expand a notification on 3D Touch devices simply force touch any notification.
 On non-3D Touch devices swipe and tap the "View" button.
 :::

+## Image entities

+Images from image entities can use `/api/image_proxy/image.name` where `image.name` is replaced by the entity ID of the image entity you wish to use.

 ## Supported media types